ampl/ampl.github.io/docs/source/ampl/install.md

 ## Windows

+**For Windows we have an installer available that we strongly recommend using instead of following the old manual procedure with zip packages.** In case you want to install according to the old procedure, the instructions are the following:

 1. **To install:**

     Download and extract your bundle.
 This will be your AMPL folder.
 Rename it if you like and move it to any convenient location on your computer.